spyderkam/Debris-Cloud/src/docs/gdmpidc.md

 $$ \rho(r, L_\mathrm{c}, t) = \rho_0(L_\mathrm{c}, t) \exp\left[-\frac{1}{2}\left(\frac{r - \mu(L_\mathrm{c})R_\mathrm{c}(t)}{\sigma(L_\mathrm{c}, t)R_\mathrm{c}(t)}\right)^2\right] \tag{4.12} $$

 with $R_\mathrm{c}(t)$, $\rho_0(L_\mathrm{c}, t)$, and $\sigma(L_\mathrm{c}, t)$ given in Equations (3.1), (3.2), and (4.11) respectively.

+## Acknowledgments

+Thank you to my colleague and mentor, Robert A. Amborski, for his invaluable guidance and support throughout this research.
+His generous provision of key references significantly strengthened the theoretical foundation of this work.
+Robert's previous research into finding the probability of impact given an interceptor flying through a cloud of debris is what directly and ultimately created the postulate that fragment dispersion post-impact is symmetric about the peak of the distribution.
+I would also like to acknowledge the technical discussions and constructive feedback that helped refine the mathematical framework presented in this paper.

 ## References